-Here are some top tips from an article in Homebuilding and Renovating magazine, written by a quantity surveyor with over 30 years of experience, which are worth bearing in mind before getting the builders round to talk through your project with a view to getting quotes ….
+Here are some top tips from an article in Homebuilding and Renovating magazine, written by a quantity surveyor with over 30 years of experience, which are worth bearing in mind before getting the kitchen builders round to talk through your project with a view to getting quotes ….

 Be specific and clear about what you want